 3) The Writing Committee developed and launched a new minor in Publishing and Editing.
-We saw our first three writing majors graduate with this new minor.
 The quality of that new minor needs to be monitored.

 4) Annual Independent Studies in the Spring term to help students complete their degree on time.
 Transfers and scheduling conflicts (with double majors and minors and extracurriculars) account for this need, but the faculty should be mindful of the required 410 in Fall terms and advise earlier semesters anticipating potential conflicts.